 The 18-century French composer is best known as a music theoretician who played a significant role in developing some crucial modern concepts, and as a composer at the court of Louis XV.
 Although he wrote few works prior to the age of 50, his career took a successful turn from around 1733.
 He continued to write up until his death in 1764.
 However, many of his works were only rediscovered during the 20th century.

-The next two figures not only found it difficult to get recognised because they were closely linked to very famous composers of the 19th century, but confronted the additional challenge of being women.
+The next two figures not only found it difficult to get recognized because they were closely linked to very famous composers of the 19th century but confronted the additional challenge of being women.
 Fanny Mendelssohn received limited recognition for the works she wrote, and some were even said to have been composed by Felix.
 Here is her Piano Sonata in G minor.

 Depending on one’s opinion of recent developments in music, Stockhausen can be a divisive figure.
 The first performance of his Gesang der Jünglinge in 1956 marked the first time loudspeakers were in a classical music concert hall.
 He produced sounds purely electronically and also spent time studying the impact of space on sound production.
 His willingness to be experimental and try new approaches has brought him admirers and critics alike.
 One of the former group described him as “one of the few, true musical pioneers.”